linrunner/tlp-doc/installation/fedora.rst

 --------------------------------------------------------------
 .. important::

-    Fedora 40 was released with Linux kernel 6.8.
-In combination with TLP 1.5 or newer it offers full battery care support (i.e. charge thresholds and recalibration) for ThinkPads from the `Sandy Bridge` generation (2011) onwards.
+    Currently supported Fedora kernel versions offer full battery care support – i.e. charge thresholds and recalibration – for ThinkPads from the `Sandy Bridge` generation (2011) onwards.
+An external kernel module (also referred to as "out-of-tree" module) is *not required*, and the following steps are not necessary.
-    The same applies to later Fedora versions.

-    **An external kernel module (also referred to as "out-of-tree" module) is not required in this case, and the following steps are not necessary.
-    However, if your model is from the Sandy Bridge generation (2011) or older, read on.**
+    However, if your model is from the `Sandy Bridge` generation (2011) or older, read on.

 Only if the bottom of the output of :command:`tlp-stat -b`, section 'Recommendations', shows the line